Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Related Literature

-\citet{Aouad2025} build on the generic approximation property of mixed-MNL models shown in \citet{mcfadden2000mixed}.
-This result relies on a flexible basis expansion of the utility function and a potentially nonparametric mixing distribution.
+\citet{Aouad2025} build on the generic approximation property of mixed-MNL models shown in \citet{mcfadden2000mixed}, which relies on a flexible basis expansion of the utility function and a nonparametric mixing distribution.
 In practice, these model attributes are unknown to analysts.
-As emphasized in both \citet{Aouad2025} and \citet{mcfadden2000mixed}, this approximation property is not unique to Gumbel errors.
-Rather, it holds more generally for a larger class of hierarchical discrete choice models, including mixed-MNP models. \citet{mcfadden2000mixed} use this approximation property to justify adoption of mixed-MNL as a computationally convenient alternative to other models lacking closed-form choice probabilities, such as MNP.
+Furthermore, this approximation property is not unique to mixed-MNL.
+Rather, as noted in both \citet{Aouad2025} and \citet{mcfadden2000mixed}, it holds more generally for a larger class of hierarchical discrete choice models, including mixed-MNP models. \citet{mcfadden2000mixed} use this approximation property to justify adoption of mixed-MNL with a parametric mixing distribution as a computationally convenient alternative to other models lacking closed-form choice probabilities, such as MNP.
 But this justification of mixed-MNL becomes less compelling given a practical, general-purpose alternative like the emulators we propose here.

 The second stream dispenses with the RUM structure, often motivated by a desire to relax restrictive MNL assumptions like IIA and to allow more flexible substitution patterns.
 Some papers in this stream view discrete choice as a general classification problem that is amenable to machine learning methods.
 This is exemplified by \citet{WangRoss2018}, \citet{Lheritier2019}, \citet{Rosenfeld2020}, \citet{ChenMisic2022}, and \citet{Chen2025}.
 Others maintain an MNL structure at the top level---that is, choice probabilities are determined by a vector of alternative-specific utilities that enter a softmax function---but a neural net is used to construct the alternative-specific utility functions in flexible ways that deviate from RUM assumptions.
 For instance, the utility of alternative $j$ is allowed to depend on attributes of other alternatives to generate context effects.
 This is exemplified by \citet{WangMoZhao2021}, \citet{Wong2021}, \citet{Cai2022}, \citet{Pfannschmidt2022}, and \citet{Berbeglia2025}.